gkoos/recons/README.md

 ======

-`recons` is a remote javascript console inspired by [jsconsole](http://jsconsole.com) You can install `recons` yourself or use a hosted version at http://recons.tk (NOT WORKING AT THE MOMENT!)
+`recons` is a remote javascript console inspired by [jsconsole](http://jsconsole.com) You can install `recons` yourself or use a hosted version at http://recons.tk

 Features
 --------